cheomanigua/godot/rpg/README.md

 1. **inventory.tscn**/**inventory.gd**/**slot.gd**: Used as view, is the user interface for the inventory system.
 2. **inventory_controller.gd**: Used as a controller to store the players item in a dictionary.
 3. **items.json**: Used as model, it's a json file containing all the data model for the items

+The Inventory UI is divided in three sections:
+1. The equipment section, which will allow to fit specific items in specific slots (head, neck, left hand, etc).
+This items will powerup the player stats.
+2. The info panel will show Player's stats and the item's characteristics
+3. The container slots will hold the player inventory and the area inventory (items in the ground, a chest, etc)

 ## Creatures